 Pictured: Lithograph of clipper packet ship Dreadnought of the Red Cross Line, 1854.

 William Hand, Jr. (1875-1946) began designing yachts in 1898 and is best known for his pioneering V-bottom power boats, schooners and motorsailers.
 Winthrop Warner (MIT class of 1924) apprenticed in Hand’s office about the time Richard O. Davis was hired.
 Davis became Hand’s chief draftsman and later design partner.
 George I. Hodgdon, Jr. of Hodgdon Boat Works in East Boothbay Harbor, ME donated approximately 2,000 original plans to MIT in 1973.
-A 262 page guide is available at MIT Museum or by mail from the Hart curator.
+The entire Davis-Hand Collection is available in the Museum’s online portal along with a PDF guide to the collection.

 Pictured: Body plan for Countess, a 40 foot offshore racer.